soutrikbanerjee/HelloJulia.jl/INSTALLATION.md

 ## Running the demos and tutorials

-!!!
-Note

-    Running notebooks for the first time may involve delays due to precompilation of newly installed packages.
+**Note.** Running notebooks for the first time may involve delays due to precompilation of newly installed packages.

 After starting a new Julia session, enter these commands: